-The Stronger Democracy Award is a public competition sponsored by Additional Ventures, with support from philanthropists Cipora & Vlado Herman and ICONIQ Impact, and managed by Lever for Change.
-Additional Ventures will award $10 million over up to five years to one initiative that strengthens American democracy across one or more of three main areas listed below.
-In addition to the $10 million grant, Cipora & Vlado Herman will award $2 million to one of the remaining Finalists with a promising solution.
+The Stronger Democracy Award is a public competition sponsored by Additional Ventures and an anonymous donor in the ICONIQ Impact community, with support from philanthropists Cipora & Vlado Herman and ICONIQ Impact, and managed by Lever for Change.
+Additional Ventures and the anonymous ICONIQ Impact donor will award two separate $10 million grants over up to five years to two initiatives that strengthen American democracy across one or more of three main areas listed below.
+In addition to the two $10 million grants, Cipora & Vlado Herman will award $2 million to one of the remaining Finalists with a promising solution.

 (1) Voting & Elections

 Implement structural reform around voting rights and access, redistricting, voting architecture, and campaign finance.

 Strengthen legislative processes and tools to improve bipartisan relationships among politicians, increase access to policy expertise through nonpartisan think tanks and research engines, and promote the passing of policies representative of the broader electorate.

 Improve civic education and participation to support citizens, communities, and society as they inform policies and hold representatives accountable.

 Eligible lead applicants must be based in the United States and include: